 Now, here’s the irony.

 Ask me if I’d let my kids do the same.

 Ah, the hypocrisy is strong with this one.
 The world has changed.
 I have changed.
 The freedoms of which I once gulped so mightily are but fables to my kids.

 Even in the age of cell phones, they do not wander outside the range of my voice.
 I don’t know if there have been 10 minutes of their lives – excluding time with friends or family – that I didn’t have a full grasp of where they were.

 Which is safer for kids?
 Gatlinburg or Pigeon Forge?

-And so, if you asked me if Gatlinburg and Pigeon Forge are safe for my children, the answer would still be yes, but with caveats.
+If you asked me if Gatlinburg and Pigeon Forge are safe for my children, the answer would still be yes, but with caveats.

 It’s smaller, of course.
 And it’s a city built for walking with easily defined boundaries that limit the possibilities for misunderstandings.

-Drivers on the strip are expecting pedestrians, the speed limit is manageable.
-Everything along the strip is well lit and I would be shocked if most of the area isn’t covered by the stores’ security cameras.
+Drivers on the strip are expecting pedestrians.
+The speed limit is manageable.
+Everything along the strip is well lit, and I would be shocked if most of the area isn’t covered by the stores’ security cameras.